sage-etcher/nowrap/README.md

 note: currently the last character (far right) does not show accurately, see issue #1 for more details.

-## Compiling
+## Building

-Requires xxd for embedding help and version messages.
-Requires make and a C89 compatible compiler
+Requires make and a c89 compiler

 ```
-$ cd nowrap
 $ make
 # make install
 ```